 Inbound marketing leverages lots of different types of content to engage and interest target audiences.
 These include blog posts, social media, infographics, white papers, email newsletters, e-guides, quizzes, polls, and more.
 Paid search and native advertising are other inbound marketing tactics that help people find and engage with marketers’ content.

 Inbound marketing strategy aims to gently nurture potential customers through the marketing funnel, exposing them to relevant content and brand experiences when they are ready, gradually building brand awareness, increasing customer engagement, and pulling them towards conversion and retention.
 This is how the inbound funnel works:

 What Is the Difference Between Inbound and Outbound Marketing?

-|Natural habitat: blogs, social media, opt-in emails, search, influencer marketing, native advertising||Tactics: Display ads, billboards, telemarketer scripts, magazines, TV ads|
+|Tactics: Blogs, social media, opt-in emails, search, influencer marketing, native advertising||Tactics: Display ads, billboards, telemarketer scripts, magazines, TV ads, cold email outreach|